 Why money changers can offer better rates than banks or other financial institutions?
 There are two ways to look at this.

-First, money changers have lower cost overheads so they charged lesser commissions, typically 1% to 1.5%, whereas banks will charge 2% to 3%.
+First, money changers have lower cost overheads so they charged lesser commissions, typically 1 to 1.5%, whereas banks will charge 2 to 3%.

 The other way to look at it is that money changers exchange money through their suppliers with a single mark-up on the "official" exchange rate.
 Banks or financial institutions, having more complex operations by trading or hedging with other financial institutions, will need to convert SGD to USD at a mark-up rate and than convert from USD to MYR with another mark-up rate.
-In general, the final rate may be marked-up twice and will always include the commissions of all parties involved.
+In general, the final rate may be marked-up twice and will always include the commissions of all middle-parties.

-Confusion Between BUY Rate and SELL Rate
+Confusion Between BUY and SELL Rate

 This is a confusing topic that had once perplexed me too, so I will offer an explanation here.